PyAntony/file-system/README.md

 I have made multiple modifications to the original codebase to make the code more succinct, readable, and functional.
-For example: using pattern matching rather than nested IF statements, Option monads replace null values, using utility methods in the Command object, etc. I have also added 1 additional command: "Cp".
+For example: using pattern matching rather than nested IF statements, Option monads replace null values, using utility methods in the Command object, etc. I have also added 1 additional command: CP.

 ## Scaffold description